-Identify what the direct outputs will be at the end of this grant (please be specific).
+Identify the direct outputs of the project at the end of this grant (please be specific).

 Where the proposal includes software development, a plan should be submitted with detail relative to the significance of the software development in the project, see Annex 2.

 A 2-page business plan should be submitted alongside the case for support.
 In Je-S, this should be attached as “Knowledge exchange plans,” and should contain information on;

 Provide evidence that you have freedom to operate (e.g. a summary of the results from patent searches), identification of any IP and detail how it will be protected.
 Please note, a summary of the IP position should be further detailed in the Letter of Support from your Technology Transfer Office.